ariel17/laslechuzas/WordPress/wp-content/plugins/font-organizer/readme.txt

 A: We wanted to give you the option to decide which roles in your wordpress website are allowed to use the plugin, so you may or may not allow other users with access to the website the ability to use the plugin.

+Q: Why can't I see assigned fonts even after I have done everything correctly?

+A: Sometimes some browsers save a cached version of the page when browsing it to display it faster.
+If you can't see a new font you have assigned, make sure to clean the cache using Shift+F5 to clean the current page, or Ctrl+Shift+Delete to clean all.
+(Some websites might use cache plugin that must be refreshed before)

+Q: I have some element in the website - and the font would not change for it, what do I do?

+A: In some cases some elements are assigned with fonts in a very specific ways via other plugins or themes, and thus you will need to target those elements using CSS id or class, in section 4 of the plugin "Custom Elements Settings".
+If you have absolutley no knowledge of what is CSS, you might need help of a webmaster.

+Q: I have bought a font and it came with many font weights, what is the best way to upload all of them using the plugin?

+A: Each upload process at the moment is used for 1 font weight only.
+Uploading more then 1 font weight is done by doing the upload process several times, once for each font weight.
+When uploading the font weight you should write its weight in the font name.
+Example: "Arial Bold" or "Arial Italic", so you could easily use them later in the plugin.

 == Screenshots ==

 1. Choosing Google & uploading fonts in just 1 step.